 Unfortunately, the default Ubuntu installation doesn't include tools like the venv module, which allows us to create virtual environments, and the pip command, which lets us install external packages.
 So, we need to install them from the distro's repositories.

-To install the venv module and the pip command in Ubuntu, we can run the following commands:
+To install the venv module and the pip command in Ubuntu, run the following commands in your terminal:

 $ sudo apt update